apache/incubator-retired-amaterasu/docs/docs/index.md

 #### Actions

 Put simply, an action is a process that is being managed by Amaterasu.
-In order to deploy and manage an actions Amaterasu is creating a container with the action, its dependencies and configuration, and deploys it on a cluster (currently either only Apache Mesos and YARN clusters are supported).
+In order to deploy and manage an actions Amaterasu is creating a container with the action, its dependencies and configuration, and deploys it on a cluster (currently only Apache Mesos and YARN clusters are supported with Kubernetes planned for later version).

 #### Frameworks